honse4/WeatherApp/README.md

 # WeatherApp project

+This project aims to make an application to display the weather in java using the javafx library.
+It also makes use of the gson library and api data from OpenWeatherMap organisation.

+The program allows a user to search for different locations and it diaplays a variety of information regarding weather data for that location, using different metrics and some charts along with it.

 The code is split into 4 packages.

 fi.tuni.prog3.weatherapp: The main package, contains all the non-gui classes(Except for WeatherApp).
 All the api and file processing work happens here.